ldj7672/ldj7672/README.md

 ### 🎯 Career & Education
 - AI & Computer Vision Engineer at an IT Platform Company
-- M.S. in Computer Engineering (Computer Vision Lab)
+- M.S. in Computer Science (Computer Vision Lab)
 - B.S. in Electrical Engineering